Detroit’s emerging assortment of curated accommodations with smaller room counts is transcending guest expectations.

 A crop of new hotels has sprung up across downtown Detroit.
 And it’s changing the accommodations landscape in The D.

-From Midtown to Corktown, from the edge of Grand Circus Park to the shadow of Cobo Center, Detroit’s newest lodging has come in the form of boutique hotels — establishments with fewer than 150 rooms — and, thanks to their smaller size, highly personalized service.
+From Midtown to Corktown, from the edge of Grand Circus Park to the shadow of Huntington Place, Detroit’s newest lodging has come in the form of boutique hotels — establishments with fewer than 150 rooms — and, thanks to their smaller size, highly personalized service.
 Boutique lodging also promises distinctive architecture and a tangible sense of place.
 Have an overnight experience in one of Detroit’s boutique hotels, and your stay will resemble no place else in the world.

 “There was a good deal of wealth in Detroit in the 1920s,” explained Michael Hodges, author of Building the Modern World: Albert Kahn in Detroit, “and so there are simply a lot of historic buildings here to choose from.
 And in many cases, these buildings have been empty or underutilized, and real estate prices are relatively low.”

 That combination made Detroit ripe for development by boutique hotels, said Hodges, some of them now occupying structures designed by masters like Albert Kahn and Daniel Burnham.